ooshimakenji/APIS/README.md

 ```

 Head over to https://vitejs.dev/ to learn more about configuring vite

+## Environment Variables
+API requests for the background image and weather data are now proxied through Netlify Functions.
+Set the following variables in your Netlify project settings (or a local `.env` file) so these functions can access the API keys:

+- `PHOTO_ACCESS_KEY`
+- `WEATHER_ACCESS_KEY`

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜